Samsung Washer Error Codes List: Meanings, Causes, and How to Fix Them

 5. Start a short cycle.

-A reset can clear temporary software-related issues but will not repair mechanical failures or blocked components.
+A power cycle can clear temporary software-related issues but will not repair mechanical failures or blocked components.

 When to Call a Technician